nhauzenb/nhauzenb.github.io/_pages/about.md

 ---

 I am a Senior Lecturer in the [Department of Economics](https://www.strath.ac.uk/business/economics/) at the University of Strathclyde.

 My research focuses on developing novel econometric methods for the efficient use of big data in macroeconomics.
 In particular, I combine modeling techniques from the machine learning and Bayesian learning literature with multivariate time series models that macroeconomists commonly work with (e.g., vector autoregressions).
-My work has been published in the *Journal of Business & Economic Statistics*, the *Journal of Applied Econometrics*, the *Journal of International Money & Finance* and the *Scandinavian Journal of Economics*, among others.
+My work has been published in the *Journal of Econometrics*, the *Journal of Business & Economic Statistics*, the *Journal of Applied Econometrics*, the *International Journal of Forecasting*,  among others.

 I am principal investigator of the project [*“Non-parametric volatility modeling in macroeconomics and finance”*](https://nhauzenb.github.io/portfolio/oenb-1-npvola/) (ID.
 18763).
 The main objective of this project – funded by the Anniversary Fund of the Austrian Central Bank (OeNB) – is to develop techniques that can flexibly handle heteroskedasticity in macroeconomic and financial time series.